The Waterless Road

 OS Landranger 59 (St Andrews, Kirkcaldy & Glenrothes)

-This fairly small path originally linked Ceres with Kennoway and was part of the old road to St Andrews.
-At Muirhead, this route meets the old road from Cupar.
-Unfortunately, although Muirhead appears to have been a key junction at one time, the onward route to Kennoway is now no longer accessible much further south than there.
+This fairly small path originally linked Ceres with Kennoway, being part of the old road to St Andrews.
+At Muirhead, it meets the old road from Cupar to Kennoway.
+Muirhead thus appears to have been a key junction at one time, but unfortunately the onward route to Kennoway is now no longer accessible much further south - although initially it is still used by farm vehicles, it becomes well overgrown with gorse.

 The Waterless Road, like most very old roads, follows a ridge as that is where the least boggy land was and is so named because there is a clear lack of water for any travellers or livestock.
 This points to a critical feature of old roads necessary for travellers and often forgotten these days and that is water sources.
 It was very common for roads to run along ridges but usually the roads would pass wells or streams but this section doesn't seem to have, or at least not when it gained the name.